Nigerian literature: Independence

 Considered the most important founding figure of English-language literature in West Africa, Chinua Achebe, winner of the 2002 Peace Prize of the German Book Trade, made his debut as a novelist and poet with Things Fall Apart (1958), which, along with No Longer at Ease (1960), is his magnum opus.
 His novels place African heroes at the crossroads of two worlds: a Western world with an abstract rationality devoid of justice and an Africa whose outmoded traditional values handicap its subjects for the new age.
 He is one of the best-known English-language African authors.
 That is why he has been considered for the Nobel Prize in Literature several times.
 Things Fall Apart describes an Africa before the arrival of Europeans and which carries old values that Achebe wants to emphasise.
 The book reached a circulation of 400,000 copies in 1969 and three million copies in 1987.
 It has been translated into 45 languages.
 In Anthills of the Savannah (1987), he describes an Africa gripped by corruption and the false position of intellectuals, where women are the future.
 Chinua Achebe was awarded the Man Booker International prize in recognition of his entire career as a novelist and author in 2007.
 In awarding the prize, Nadine Gordimer referred to Achebe as "the father of modern African literature".
+In the early years of the new millennium, some Nigerian writers have also repackaged the folk tales of the past to suggest relevance to modern circumstance such as the reimagining of African trickster stories around the tortoise avatar.